 As an instructor, I am committed to teaching that is clear, transparent, and broadly accessible; rooted in genuine care and inflected with enthusiasm; attentive to the importance of representation; and focused not only what we are learning but also why it matters.
 My courses are always designed with the intention of equipping students to succeed in the course itself, and to build meaningful take-away lessons – knowledge, understanding, skills, and questions – that can continue to grow and resonate after term is over.
 I also seek to create unique hands-on opportunities for students to be historians, slowing down the often-rapid pace of university courses in order to immerse ourselves in the real unresolved mysteries and detective work of historical research.

 I am honoured to have won the Killam Teaching Prize in 2018.

-You can find a range of my syllabi here.
+You can find a range of my previous syllabi here.

-I am an active and committed supervisor at the graduate and undergraduate levels.
-I supervise students working on a range of topics that relate to histories of British Columbia or Canada, settler colonialism and empire, gender, race, and/or migration.
+At the graduate and undergraduate levels, I supervise students working on a range of topics that relate to histories of British Columbia or Canada, settler colonialism and empire, gender, race, and/or migration.

 Current graduate students:

 - Nicole Yakashiro (PhD), settler colonialism in British Columbia.

 Former graduate students: